juanchax/ethorg-markdown-preprocessor/README.md

 * `index.ts` - File that contains the calls to pick up a Markdown file and pre-process it.
 Creates an output file in the same `path` prepending `compiled-` to the filename.
 * `index.md` - Sample Markdown file, cloned directly from my fork of [ethereum-org-website](https://github.com/ethereum/ethereum-org-website)
+* `constants.ts` - File reference since constant base URLs are referenced in the `variables` file.
-* `constants.ts` - File containing the variable definitions in use. _Note: the uppermost variables defined in the file are already defined in the original, just copied here for reference+usage._
+* `variables.ts` - File containing the variable refs in use in markdown content files . _Note: the uppermost variables defined in the file are already defined in the original, just copied here for reference+usage._
 * `export.ts` - Utility file containing the logic to export the processed md contents to a file; in the actual implementation the content us just fed to the subsequent build steps.
 * `import.ts`, `compile.ts`, `data.ts` - Minimal logic to mimic [ethereum-org-website](https://github.com/ethereum/ethereum-org-website) structure and execution.
 * `preprocess.ts` - **WiP** This is where the (_RegEx_) magic happens!